Note: The information below is for information only and not meant as tax advice.

 Keep Up On It

 Entering every receipt, utility payment, mileage, payments made to you, etc. is a big job!
-A few years over the year, I put everything into a big shoe box, then spent days trying to make sense of it all.
+A few times over the years, I put everything into a big shoe box, then spent days at tax season trying to make sense of it all.

 I then tried a monthly entry date.
 It was better, setting aside one Saturday per month to get things entered.
 It worked okay that way.

 I then tried a weekly entry system.
-On my child care support group Child Care Cubby we have "Tax Time Tuesday" in which we remind each other to get caught up on our tax entries.
+I had "Tax Time Tuesday."
 At first I wasn't able to keep up with it and fell behind, but then would work to get caught up.

-Currently, I have been able to enter receipts, payments, income, etc. the day it happens!
-It's amazing, but I have been keeping up with it over the last year.
-It just takes a few minutes every couple of days.
+The last couple of years, I was able to enter receipts, payments, income, etc. the day it happened!
+It just took a few minutes every couple of days.
 The feeling of being caught up is awesome!

 I strongly urge you to set up a routine for entering tax information into your system.
 Find what works for you and stick to it.